TheSkiF4er/OmniFlow/plugins/go/README.md

-Конечно! Ниже — полностью готовый, лучший и профессионально оформленный **OmniFlow/plugins/go/README.md** на английском языке, оформленный как документ для реального релиза.

----

-# OmniFlow Go Plugin SDK
+# OmniFlow Go Plugin

 **Production-Ready Plugin Framework for OmniFlow**

-The **OmniFlow Go Plugin SDK** provides a clean, robust, and developer-friendly environment for building high-performance OmniFlow plugins using the Go programming language.
+The **OmniFlow Go Plugin** provides a clean, robust, and developer-friendly environment for building high-performance OmniFlow plugins using the Go programming language.
 This module implements the unified OmniFlow Plugin Protocol and includes tooling, examples, tests, and containerization files required for reliable production usage.

 ---